flutter/website/src/resources/platform-adaptations.md

 if the platform is debug-overridden to iOS or the default Cupertino theme is used.

+You might choose to adapt the text styling of Material widgets to match the default text styling on iOS.
+You can see widget-specific examples in the
+[UI Component section][].

 <div class="container">
   <div class="row">
     <div class="col-sm text-center">